Target level of study

 24h

-History of the uses of wood, from the Paleolithic to the present day
+History of wood use, from the Paleolithic era to the present day

-Myths around trees and wood: a storytelling tour of the Jardin des Plantes
+Myths surrounding trees and wood: storytelling tour of the Jardin des Plantes

 Carbon and climate change